jackocnr/intl-tel-input/README.md

 **autoPlaceholder**
 Type: `Boolean` Default: `true`
-Add or remove input placeholder with an example number for the selected country.
+Set the input's placeholder to an example number for the selected country.
+You can specify the number type using the `numberType` option.
+If there is already a placeholder attribute set on the input then that will take precedence.
 Requires the `utilsScript` option.

 **customPlaceholder**
 Type: `Function` Default: `null`